larsks/esi-sandbox/README.md

     ansible-playbook playbook-pre.yml -e @config.yml

+This playbook will:

-This playbook will install tripleo packages and generate the configuration files necessary for the deployment.
+- generate configuration files necessary for deployment
+- generate scripts to run the deployment

-## Run the deploy
+## Run the deploy scripts

 Log into the target host and run the generated deploy script: